timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Update frequency: 100 times per second.

-`0x201` This PID is realted to engine speed, vehicle speed and accelearator position.
+`0x201` This PID is related to engine speed, vehicle speed and accelerator position.

 Byte | Meaning
 ---- | -------